yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-add-vpc-aws.md

 ## Create a VPC

+To avoid cross-region data transfer costs, deploy your VPC in the same region as the application VPC you are peering with.

+> You need the CIDR range for the application VPC with which you want to peer, as _the addresses can't overlap_.
+>
-> You need the CIDR range for the application VPC with which you want to peer, as the addresses can't overlap.
-To view the application VPC CIDR address, navigate to the AWS [Your VPCs](https://console.aws.amazon.com/vpc/home?#vpcs) page for the region hosting the VPC you want to peer.
+> To view the application VPC CIDR address, navigate to the AWS [Your VPCs](https://console.aws.amazon.com/vpc/home?#vpcs) page for the region hosting the VPC you want to peer.

 To create a VPC, do the following: